Should I leave my interior doors open or closed when running my AC?

 If you have a typically installed air conditioner unit with a central air return, shutting doors is one of the worst things you can do.
 (It’s right up there with closing vents and beating your outside unit with a sledgehammer.)
-When you shut a door, the air that’s still blowing out of the vent builds in the room, pressurizing it.
+When you shut a door, the air still blowing out of the vent builds in the room, pressurizing it.
 At the same time, the return is making an extra effort to suck in enough air to cool the entire house (not just the rooms with open doors).

-The positively pressurized cool air behind the door is looking for a way out, and it eventually finds its way through cracks in walls, behind trim, and around windows.
+The positively pressurized cool air behind the door is looking for a way out, and it eventually finds its way through cracks in walls, behind the trim, and around windows.
 The return is still trying to take in air, despite cool air flowing outside from the closed bedroom, and takes it from anywhere it can find it.
-This often results in a negative pressure in the part of the living area that’s still open to the return, and outdoor air rushes into cracks and crannies.
+This often results in negative pressure in the part of the living area that’s still open to the return, and outdoor air rushes into cracks and crannies.

 As this cycle continues through the summer, you may notice increasing humidity, your indoor air quality sinking, and no real improvement in your power bill.
-Because so much outside air is pulled into your home, allergens, mold colonies and other outdoor pollutants can build up inside.
+Because so much outside air is pulled into your home, allergens, mold colonies, and other outdoor pollutants can build up inside.
 Only when you finally balance the pressure by opening up those closed-off rooms will your air conditioner be able to clear the air and cool your house at peak efficiency.

-Air conditioners that sit out in direct sun often run less efficiently because they have trouble getting rid of the heat from inside your home.
+Air conditioners that sit out in the direct sun often run less efficiently because they have trouble getting rid of the heat from inside your home.
 Moving your air conditioner or installing a shade to keep it cool will help it work better.
 More permanent solutions like planting trees will help in the long run.